 Kazimierz’s sacred architecture bears silent witness to centuries of peaceful co-existence between Christians and Jews.

 To the west is Kazimierz’s Christian section, centred on Plac Wolnica, the site of a popular Sunday flea market and also a filming location for Schindler’s List.
-A visit the nearby Corpus Christi Church is worth it for its extraordinary 15th Century altar.
+A visit to the nearby Corpus Christi Church is worth it for its extraordinary 15th Century altar.

-The aptly named Old Synagogue dates from the 15th Century with some remodelling done in the 16th and 18th Century.
+The aptly named Old Synagogue dates from the 15th Century with some remodelling done in the 16th and 18th Centuries.
 It now houses the Galicia Jewish Museum, chronicling the history and culture of Kraków’s Jews.

 Prior to 1939, there were an estimated 60,000 Jews living in Kraków.
-After the Germans occupied the city, Kraków was ‘ethnically cleansed’ and those Jews who chose to remain in the city – or were unable to leave – were forcibly relocated across the river to Podgorze.
+After the Germans occupied the city, Kraków was ‘ethnically cleansed.’
+Those Jews who chose to remain in the city – or were unable to leave – were forcibly relocated across the river to Podgorze.

 Visiting Podgorze, the Eagle Pharmacy and Oskar Schindler’s Enamel Factory

 Cross the Bernatek footbridge, linking Kazimierz with Podgorze, and keep going until you reach Plac Bohaterów, the heart of the Kraków Ghetto.
-Today, a memorial comprising evenly-spaced wooden chair fills this square, symbolising the furniture destroyed by the Nazis during the liquidation of the ghetto.
+Today, a memorial comprising evenly-spaced wooden chairs fills this square, symbolising the furniture destroyed by the Nazis during the liquidation of the ghetto.

 Tadeusz Pankiewicz, the Polish owner of Apteka Pod Orłem as it was then known, and his staff were the only non-Jews living and working in the ghetto during the occupation.
 Pankiewicz and his staff risked their lives to help the ghetto’s inhabitants, acquiring food and falsifying documents.

 Today, the Eagle Pharmacy has been restored and is an interactive museum charting the lives of those in the Kraków Ghetto.
 It is well worth spending at least an hour there.
 It’s not often that a pharmacist is cast as a hero!

-Since the release of Steven Spielberg’s film Schindler’s List in 1993, the story of Oskar Schindler has become well know.
+Since the release of Steven Spielberg’s film Schindler’s List in 1993, the story of Oskar Schindler has become well known.
 Along with his wife, Emilie, this German industrialist risked his life to save more than 1,200 Jews from the gas chambers by employing them in his factories.

-Practical tips for visiting Schindler’s Enamel Factory
+Visiting Schindler’s Enamel Factory

 - The museum is located at 4 Lipowa Street